BigDataBiology/GMSC-api/README.md

 Search ID are of the form `#-xxxx` where `#` is just an index counting up and `xxxx` is a random string.

+## Indexing

+Indexing is done by the `make-indices.py` [Jug](https://jug.readthedocs.io/) script.
+It expects FASTA and other files to be present in the `gsmc-db` subdirectory.